realityforge/MetaWeaver/README.md

 # MetaWeaver Unreal Plugin

+Typed, validated, bulk‑editable metadata for the Unreal Editor.

-MetaWeaver is a powerful Unreal Engine plugin for authoring, validating, and bulk-editing structured metadata on assets.
+MetaWeaver is a powerful Unreal Engine plugin for authoring, validating, and bulk‑editing structured metadata on assets.
 Define typed metadata parameters once, enforce them across asset classes, and edit them through a clean, intuitive editor and matrix view.

 ---

 **MetaWeaver** is a full-featured metadata authoring system for Unreal Engine that brings clarity, structure, and scalability to asset metadata workflows.
 It introduces a dedicated, artist-friendly **Metadata Editor Window** and a powerful **bulk-editing Property Matrix**, allowing teams to manage metadata for one or thousands of assets with ease.

-With **MetadataParameterDefinition** assets, you can declare strongly-typed metadata keys — integers, floats, strings, enums, asset references, and more.
-Organize these into reusable **MetadataDefinitionSets** and associate them with specific asset classes.
-MetaWeaver ensures that metadata is both structured and validated, preventing errors and ensuring consistency across your project.
+Use **MetadataDefinitionSet** assets to declare per‑class parameter specifications.
+Each spec defines a key, type (Integer, Float, String, Bool, Enum via string values, or Asset Reference), default value, required flag, and any constraints (e.g., AllowedClass for asset references).
+MetaWeaver enforces formatting and validation at edit time.

 Perfect for game teams, virtual production, enterprise pipelines, and any project that relies on rich, reliable asset metadata.